ampproject/amphtml/ads/colombia.md

 ## Configuration

-For semantics of configuration, please see ad network documentation.For support contact care@timesadcenter.com
+For semantics of configuration, Please see ad network documentation.For support contact care@timesadcenter.com

 Supported parameters: